 These activities help us understand local conditions and finalise the design.

-All investigation sites will remain safely accessible where possible, and any temporary impacts (such as short-term access changes) will be communicated in advance.
-Where access to private property is needed, we will reach out directly.
+All investigation sites will remain safely accessible where possible.
+Any temporary impacts (such as short-term access changes) will be communicated in advance.

 Cultural heritage